tjrein/battleship/README.txt

     The default configuration has a 3x3 grid and one ship that can be placed.
     The grid size can be modified, provided you enter appropriate grid positions in the guess_map.
-    Additional ships can also be added, and require entries in "ships" and "ships_by_id" This file does not have any comments since it is a JSON file.
-Comments are not allowed.
+    Additional ships can also be added, and require entries in "ships" and "ships_by_id" This file does not have any comments since it is a JSON file, and Comments are not allowed.

   *Interface*
     The protocol interface responds to numerical inputs that correspond to commands.